 • Waterloo Avenue from Dufferin Street to Hove Street: on street shared lane markings

-On Steeprock Drive, the following is planned:
+On Steeprock Drive, the following was installed:

 • One-way cycle tracks on each side of the street protected with pre-cast concrete barriers